Please read the following carefully before moving on.

 Does the person signing the application have to have a social security number?

-No, if the person signing the application does not have a social security number they must check the box in Section 8 on the application indicating they do not have a social security number.
+No, if the person signing the application does not have a social security number.

 How long does it take to process a meal application?